The Two RV Gypsies: Full-Time RVers

 The beautiful Wawa Lake

-An Inukshuk - a human-like figure made of stacked stones, used as a marker to find the way when travelling.
+Below: An Inukshuk - a human-like figure made of stacked stones, used as a marker to find the way when traveling.
 The two RV Gypsies often see Inukshuk's on hiking trails.
+But this is the biggest one they have seen so far.

 An Inukshuk